littleosbook/littleosbook/virtual_memory.md

 You could skip paging entirely and just use segmentation for virtual memory.
-Each user mode process would get its own segment, with base address and limit properly set up so that no process can see someone else's memory.
+Each user mode process would get its own segment, with base address and limit properly set up.
+This way no process can see the memory of another process.
 A problem with this is that all memory for a process needs to be contiguous (or at least it is very convenient if it is).
 Either we need to know in advance how much memory the program will require (unlikely), or we can move the memory segments to places where they can grow when the limit is reached (expensive, causes fragmentation - can result in "out of memory" even though enough memory is available).
 Paging solves both these problems.

 It might be interesting to note that in x86\_64 (the 64-bit version of the x86 architecture), segmentation is almost completely removed.